Franke Previte: Awards

 That same year Previte also received a Golden Globe and a Grammy nomination. "(I've Had) The Time of My Life" also won the ASCAP song of the year award.
 In 2014, the song was chosen as one of ASCAP's top 100 songs ever written, landing at number 15.

 Previte was chosen as one of America's top 25 songwriters to represent the US in a songwriter summit in the USSR, which resulted in a release of an album called Music Speaks Louder Than Words in 1990.

-Today, Previte helps raise money for the Pancreatic Cancer Action Network charity in Patrick Swayze's honor.
-He continues to raise money for the charity with his new band, The Brotherhood.
-"If you're a songwriter then you're in the Brotherhood,” said Previte.